Bitlocker Not Recognizing Password or Recovery Code

 In Case The Hard Drive Is Damaged

 Hard drives can get damaged after a few years.
-This is usually unexpected, and sometimes its not bad enough for the hard drive to stop working.
+This is usually unexpected, and sometimes it is not bad enough for the hard drive to stop working.
 If data changes even a little bit Bitlocker might not give you access.

 Try Using This BDE Repair Guide